jadis1294/I-sniper/README.md

+I-SNIPER

+THIS IS A DEMO PROJECT CREATED STARTING FROM THE "STICKER KNIGHT PLATFORMER" DEMO PROJECT!

 # Sticker Knight Platformer

 This is a demo project for the Corona SDK utilizing module-based game development.
 It includes free-to-use modules for common game functions including: